nomadjimbob/mikio/README.md

 ## Releases

 - **_NEXT_**
+   -    Will now detect if `mbstring` is missing from your PHP installation is not use these helper methods [#102](https://github.com/nomadjimbob/mikio/issues/102).
+Thanks Naomitor.
    -    Fixed overflow bug with large number of trace items on small displays [#104](https://github.com/nomadjimbob/mikio/issues/104).
 Thanks looowizz.

 - **_2025-04-24_**